Sanepar

-Sanepar is a Brazilian water and waste management company owned by Paraná state.
-It provides water and sewage services to residential, commercial and industrial users in 345 cities and another 293 smaller areas in Paraná and on the city of Porto União, Santa Catarina state.
+Sanepar is a Brazilian water supply and sewage company owned by Paraná state.
+It also operates in the waste management sector.
+It provides services to residential, commercial and industrial users in 345 cities and another 293 smaller areas in Paraná and on the city of Porto União, Santa Catarina state.
 It provides water to 26.7 million customers, or 60% of the population of the state.
 It is one of the largest water and waste management company in Brazil.
-It provides basic sanitation services, which include all phases (abstraction, treatment, processing distribution) and the collection, treatment and reuse of sewage.
+It provides sanitation services, which include all phases (abstraction, treatment, processing, distribution) and the collection, treatment and reuse of sewage.
 It has an 84,600 kilometer network for the withdrawal and distribution of drinking water, for sewage collection and for the discharge of treated sewage.
 Regarding solid waste, it operates landfills in Apucarana, Cornélio Procópio and Cianorte.